Announcements

 STAGE 1

-The Stage 1 manuscript was evaluated over two rounds of in-depth review.
-Based on detailed responses to the reviewers' comments, the recommender judged that the manuscript met the Stage 1 criteria and therefore awarded in-principle acceptance (IPA).
+The authors included an adequate power analysis, alternatives for non-supported hypotheses, and filtering to ensure a high quality of data collection.
+They already provided an R script and dummy data to ensure the quality of the analysis.
+The Stage 1 manuscript was evaluated over three rounds of in-depth review.
+Based on detailed responses to reviewers’ and the recommender’s comments, the recommender judged that the manuscript met the Stage 1 criteria and therefore awarded in-principle acceptance.

-URL to the preregistered Stage 1 protocol: https://osf.io/q78fs
+URL to the preregistered Stage 1 protocol: https://osf.io/tvgw2

 Level of bias control achieved: Level 6.
 No part of the data or evidence that will be used to answer the research question yet exists and no part will be generated until after IPA.